Effect of public proceedings

 Disclosure or discovery

-The 9th Amendment to the GWB implemented a substantial change to these general standards in relation to cartel damages claims.
-In Sections 33g, 89b and 89c GWB the new law introduces a broader disclosure regime.
+The 9th Amendment of the GWB implemented a substantial change to these general standards in relation to cartel damages claims.
+In Sections 33(g), 89(b) and 89(c) GWB, the new law introduced a broader disclosure regime.
 Now both claimants and defendants can request documents that are necessary to substantiate a claim for cartel damages or to defend against such a claim respectively.

 The party seeking disclosure has to identify the requested documents as precisely as possible.
+Such a disclosure is not allowed to the extent it is unreasonable taking into account the legitimate interests of the parties.
 This balancing of interests, among other things, has to take into account the likely costs and scope of the requested disclosure as well as the interests of the other party to protect its business secrets.
 Furthermore, certain documents are excluded from disclosure; in particular documents containing applications for leniency (see question 7).

 The claimant can commence a legal action to pursue its claim for the production of documents even before a claim for damages has been brought.
-Upon request of one of the parties the court can also ask competition authorities to disclose evidence to a certain extent (Section 89c GWB, see question 7).
+Upon request of one of the parties, the court can also ask competition authorities to disclose evidence to a certain extent.

-It is disputed among German courts whether the new disclosure regime applies only to claims that arose after 9 June 2016
+It is disputed among German courts for which claims the new disclosure regime applies (see question 7).